 That process uses forecasts of future demand to tell suppliers and factories what, when and how much to supply, make and move but, because

-the production planning forecasts are always wrong the wrong quantities are sourced / made / shipped to the wrong places so stock levels are very poorly balanced and customers don’t get the service they want.
+the forecasts are always wrong the wrong quantities are sourced / made / shipped to the wrong places so stock levels are very poorly balanced and customers don’t get the service they want.

 To try and avoid such problems these companies spend an inordinate amount of time expediting materials and products through their factories and supply chain which is very expensive, wastes huge amounts of capacity, cause stocks to be far higher than needed and, very often, fails to solve the service problem – and if it does the cost and cash flow implications are enormous.

 “Demand-Driven SCM is a remarkably simple way of managing supply chains.
 The concept uses

 actual demand instead of error-prone forecasts to drive replenishment through a de-coupled

 supply chain, which is a genuine paradigm shift”

 Simon Eagle, book author and evangelist